Home » Technical Analysis

 Standard Deviation Technical Indicator graphic

-Most commonly, the standard deviation indicator is used by traders to forecast price reversals on the basis of “reversion to the mean”.
-This principle assumes every deviation from the mean should be followed by a reversion to that same level, so that the overall price distribution matches the standard distribution.
+Most commonly, the standard deviation indicator is used by traders to forecast price reversals based on “reversion to the mean”.
+This principle assumes every deviation from the mean should be followed by a reversion to that same level so that the overall price distribution matches the standard distribution.

 This indicator tends to be a good choice for technical analysts within a trending market environment, where moderate volatility is observed and price oscillation is clustered around the midpoint of the range.

-But if we have the opposite scenario – price movement is concentrated near the edges of the 1.1000-1.2000 range (say between 1.1000-1.1100, or between 1.1900-1.2000), then it is quite possible that price distribution may not be standard.
-Therefore, the standard deviation indicator may not be an appropriate option, on which to base your trading decisions.
+But if we have the opposite scenario – the price movement is concentrated near the edges of the 1.1000-1.2000 range (say between 1.1000-1.1100, or between 1.1900-1.2000), then it is quite possible that price distribution may not be standard.
+Therefore, the standard deviation indicator may not be an appropriate option to base your trading decisions on.

 Moving Average Convergence Divergence (MACD)

-The MACD is an indicator, which aids traders to determine price direction, when a trend may reverse as well as how strong the particular movement may be.
+The MACD is an indicator that helps traders determine price direction, possible trend reversals, and the strength of the particular movement.
 The MACD reflects the difference between the 12-period EMA and the 26-period EMA for a given tradable instrument.
 Both EMAs are calculated by using the close prices for the respective period.
-A third, 9-period EMA will also be visualized, while its purpose is to signal long and short market entries.
+A third, 9-period EMA will also be visualized and its purpose is to signal long and short market entries.

 Moving Average Convergence Divergence (MACD) graphic

 During an uptrend, the histogram will expand if the pace of price action picks up and it will contract if the pace of price action slows down.
-During a downtrend, the same principle works in the opposite way.
-Or, we can say that many traders use the MACD in order to gauge momentum.
+During a downtrend, the same principle works oppositely.
+In other words, many traders use the MACD in order to gauge momentum.

 Other traders may use the MACD histogram to detect occurrences known as divergences.
 They will examine the chart for points where the price registers a new swing high (or a new swing low), but the MACD histogram does not.
 In other words, it signals that a divergence between price and momentum has occurred.